jruels/tf-foundation/labs/tf-remote-state/index.md

 ## Reinitialize Terraform
 Now that you have created the S3 bucket and configured the `backend.tf` you must run `terraform init` to migrate the state to the new remote backend.

+If prompted to migrate the existing state type 'yes'

 If everything is successful you should see a message telling you the backend was migrated.